A great adventure in Himalayas – Himalayan bike tour

 4. Travel in groups

 It is recommended that riders travel in groups as this provides a sense of security.
 One is guaranteed that there is another person watching over the other.
 Alternatively, one can join the fixed tour departures organized by the tour operators who arrange Ladakh bike tours / raids / expeditions time to time.
+Check the Fixed departures scheduled by Extreme Tours.

 Indeed, motorcycle riding in Ladakh provides a spectacular experience for participants as they pass through the world’s tallest mountains.
-In fact, a number of tourists who visit India are compelled to attempt the high attitude motor bike ride that is among the most spectacular motorbike rides globally.
+In fact, a number of tourists who visit India are compelled to attempt the high altitude ride that is among the most spectacular motorbike rides globally.
 This motorcycle tour offers unlimited fun and challenge as one crosses some breathtaking passes such as the Khardung La Pass that is at the height of 18,370 ft, the Baralachala Pass at 4,892 m, the Lachungla Pass at 5,065 m and the Tanglangla Pass which is the highest pass on this circuit at 5,360 m.

 Undoubtedly, a bike trip to Ladakh is an ultimate challenge for adventure seekers.
 Ladakh’s high altitude, its harsh climate, its rough terrain and the narrow roads make the ride tricky but interesting.